Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Methods

 \subsection{Structure of the study}

-The study consisted of three online multiple choice tests about one-, two-, and three-qubit systems, respectively.
-The surveys took about 45 minutes each.
-The participants received 10€ compensation per survey.
+The main study consisted of three online multiple choice tests on one-, two-, and three-qubit systems, respectively.
+Each of the tests took about 45 minutes.

-In each survey, except for the first, the participants were randomly assigned to two groups, where one group was presented with \acrshort{cn} and one group was presented with \acrshort{dcn} throughout the survey.
-Each survey was separated into two equivalent parts, A and B, where (mostly) questions using the same contexts (gate operations, measurements, entanglement, and separability) were asked in part A and B. One group was presented with visualization in part A and without visualization in part B (group vis-math) and one group was presented without visualization in part A and with visualization in part B (group math-vis).
+In each survey, except for the first, the participants were randomly assigned to two groups, where one group was presented with \ac{cn} and the other group was presented with \ac{dcn} (in one-qubit systems, \ac{cn} and \ac{dcn} are identical).
+Both \ac{cn} and \ac{dcn} were included in the study for the following reason: by comparing \ac{cn} and \ac{dcn} in a study such as this, one may be able to investigate the effects of visualizing complex numbers separately from those of introducing dimensionality.